 Through the courses, you will obtain knowledge of advanced theories, methods, and tools.
-Also, you will train in fast prototyping and design thinking, co-development, market research, and resourcing of new business.
+Also, you will be familiar with corporate innovation processes and business development, market research, and resourcing of new business.
 At last, you will be able to combine all these subjects by working with business modelling.

-During the the first two semesters, you will be able to develop your creativity through Creative Camps, facilitation of creativity through project work, theory on creativity and a daily training programme for enhancing and sustaining creativity in your work and everyday life.
+During the first two semesters, you will be able to develop your creativity through Creative Workshops, and facilitation of creativity through project work for enhancing and sustaining creativity in your work and everyday life.

 - Applied Business Modelling (5 ECTS)

 - Entrepreneurial Tactics (15 ECTS)